-This implies an extension of the traditional concept of Trademark, allowing the possibility of registering olfactory marks, tridimensional figures, animated or moving trademarks, among others.
+This implies an extension of the traditional concept of Trademark, allowing the possibility of registering olfactory trademarks, tridimensional figures, animated or moving trademarks, pattern trademarks, combination of colors and position trademarks, among others.

 - Three-dimensional trademarks are particularly useful in the perfume and liquor industry and in all commercial activities in which the packaging of a product or its shape has a distinctive function.
 Therefore, it is advisable that every product manufacturer reviews his portfolio of the products offered in the market, in order to detect the possibility of applying for the registration of this type of trademarks.

 - Olfactory trademarks are particularly useful in the retail services industry and in those establishments where the customer’s experience can be complemented or enhanced with a specific scent that can later be associated with that particular establishment.
 Therefore, it is advisable to review whether the use of a specific scent in these establishments is relevant enough to seek its registration as a trademark.

 - Prior to registering an industrial design, it is advisable to consider the convenience of registering the aforementioned design as a three-dimensional trademark, since trademark registrations can be renewed indefinitely, whereas an industrial design registration will have a maximum duration of 15 years.

 Trademarks registered in Chile will be required to have a real and effective use in the marketplace, as a condition to maintain their validity.
 In this way, Chilean legislation will be aligned with international standards in this matter; trademarks registered for purely defensive purposes should cease to exist, as well as those that aim to block the entry of competitors.